PEKennedy/Jackal_Macro_Controller/pk_control/README.md

 ever able to add the stop type).
 For the most part, I would try to create objects like req = SendTwistJoystickCommandRequest(), only to either get an error that I wasn't creating the object correctly, or absolutely nothing (no movement, simulation or on the real robot).
+One possibility is that there was a mode switch that needed to be made in order to use the twist or velocity controllers.
+At line 340 of old_code.txt, you will find an attempt to use a service I found promising for doing a mode switch, but found no success in using.

 Here's some official documentation of rosservices: http://wiki.ros.org/rospy/Overview/Services